-To see what the PE Department offers in the way of extra-curricular activities as well as the seasons these activities take place in please click here.
-All the fixtures that we have for the academic year 2018-2019 can be found on our dedicated live sports calendar on the school website – www.sport.eggars.net
+To see what the PE Department offers in the way of extra-curricular sport as well as the seasons these activities take place in please click here.
+All information on school sports fixtures that we have for the coming academic year 2020-2021 can be found on our dedicated live sports calendar on the school website – www.sport.eggars.net

 We are very proud of the extra-curricular music opportunities we offer pupils at Eggar’s.
 Below is a list of the opportunities we currently offer to further enhance the musical experiences of our students and provide additional challenge.